idavydov/godon-tutorial/README.md

 model is also more sensitive than M8 (see supplementary materials of [this paper](https://doi.org/10.1093/molbev/msz048)).

+**Notice**: parametrization of the branch-site model is slightly different (but equivalent) to the one used in PAML.
+Instead of having `p0` and `p1` as parameters, godon uses `p01sum = p0 + p1` and `p0prop = p0 / (p0 + p1)`.
+There are two advanteges of this
+parametrization.
+First, this way both parameters have a predefined range `(0,1)`.
+Second, there is less dependency between the two.
+Both properties are useful when it comes to likelihood optimization or MCMC.
+It goes without saying that it is straightforward to go back to the classical parametrization whenever needed:
+`p0 = p01sum * p0prop` and `p1 = p01sum - p0`.

 When running the branch-site model you need to specify which branch or set of branches to test.
 It is often useful to test multiple branches.
 In this scenario we are going to test all non-leaf of the